Profile image

-Jude took silk in 2022 and he was shortlisted as public sector KC of the year by the Legal 500 in his first year in silk.
+Jude took silk in 2022 and has been shortilsted for awards every year since.
 In 2020, he was named "Public Law Junior of the Year" at the Legal 500 Bar Awards, “Human Rights and Public Law Junior of the Year” at the Chambers and Partners Bar Awards, and "Lawyer of the Week” in The Times.
-He was also shortlisted for barrister of the year in The Lawyer awards.

 He is called to the bar of Northern Ireland and is a member of the Equality and Human Rights Commission panel of counsel.

-Jude is listed in six practice areas in Chambers and Partners and in five practice areas in the Legal 500.
+Jude is listed in seven practice areas in Chambers and Partners and in five practice areas in the Legal 500.

 “His incredible breadth of expertise and strategic insight makes him a game-changer for any challenge.”